Use MATLAB Engine to Execute a Function Call in Generated Code

 mxArray back to

 Simulink is not supported.
-To fix this problem, define
+To fix this issue, define

 y to be the type and size of the value that you